-An excited feeling on December 18, 2012, my ODA’s first firefight.
+An exciting feeling on December 18, 2012, my ODA’s first firefight.
 “I can’t get my head up Captain.
 Standby.
 Clearing the bunker with grenades.
 Frag out!”
 I have never been so proud of my teammates.

 My Team Sergeant’s gear at the helipad going to the MEDEVAC bird.
-My Team Sergeant made it home to his family two days before Christmas, and fully recovered.
+My Team Sergeant made it home to his family two days before Christmas and fully recovered.
 Silver linings…

 My helmet, which I promptly threw against the wall after my Team Sergeant was shot.
 I cracked the NVG mount.